 Spend a few minutes reviewing the craftsmanship of the most powerful governing body in chiropractic by visiting the Life Chiropractic College West website and reviewing the Current Standards, the Draft Standards and a brilliant, six-page Comparison of Current and Draft Standards written by the equally brilliant Dr. Gerald W. Clum.
-In fact, turn to the sixth page and read his conclusions based on his own, personal, need-to-know evaluation of the proposed changes.

 In short, Dr. Clum seems to be sounding the alarm that the CCE appears to be moving towards the Doctor of Chiropractic Medicine philosophy, eliminating the term “subluxation” and proposing that chiropractic is no longer a drugless discipline.
 Gosh, if subluxation is out and drugs are in, just what is it that distinguishes chiropractic?

 True, this trend goes against the beliefs of the average chiropractor, but remember, it wasn’t all that long ago that so-called health care reform was pushed through Congress and signed into law against the wishes of the average American!

 And speaking of the average American or the average anyone else, what makes chiropractic attractive is that it is NOT medicine!

 And any chiropractor familiar with the era in which chiropractors were jailed for “practicing medicine without a license,” knows that chiropractic exists as a separate and distinct profession because it is NOT medicine!

 This appears to be ignored in the headlong pursuit to fashion chiropractic in the image of medicine.